vpelss/JsTOTPAuthenticator/README.md

 Notes:

-- Your authentication secrets are in Base32 RFC 4648 and will need to be converted to a Hexidecimal string.
+- Authentication secrets are in Base32 RFC 4648 and will need to be converted to a Hexidecimal string.
 I modified https://medium.com/@at.kishor.k/demystifying-base32-an-in-depth-guide-to-this-encoding-standard-697b9426fc25 to do this

   - https://en.wikipedia.org/wiki/Base32